dramamine/leftovers-again/README.md

 ## NOTES
 9/11/2015
 - Now two bots can fight each other to the end!
-In one terminal, run `babel-node scripts/spawn.js` and run `babel-node src/main.js --bot=randombattle/martenbot.js` in the other.
+In one terminal, run `babel-node scripts/spawn.js` (spawns martenbot by default) and run `babel-node src/main.js --bot=randombattle/stabby.js` in the other.

 9/1/2015